 How high should a hummingbird feeder be hung?

 Just like a standard bird feeder, hang your hummingbird feeders about 5 feet from the ground.
 This height is not a rule that is carved in stone but you want to keep it at a height that makes it fairly easy for you to change out the nectar regularly.
 You will again want to keep your feeder about 10-12 feet from any trees or other obstructions.

-Do not put hummingbird feeders in direct sunlight, keep them in the shade or at least in a partially shaded area.
+Do not put hummingbird feeders in direct sunlight, keep them in the shade or at least in a partially shaded area if possible.
 The main reason for this is to keep your hummingbird nectar from spoiling too quickly.
-When it comes to hummingbird feeders and windows, keep them several feet away from the window.
-If you hang them too close the hummers may inadvertently collide with the window hurting themselves.
+Read here for more tips on where and how to hang your hummingbird feeders.

 What is the best way to hang a bird feeder?